-Learning how to get organized, stay focused, and get things done are must-have skills when it comes to managing your schoolwork.
-And beyond helping you get good grades, these skills help you in just about everything in life!
+Learning to get organized, stay focused, and get things done are must-have skills when it comes to schoolwork.

 Organize your stuff.
-Being organized makes everything else a little easier.
-And, it helps you get to work faster without wasting time looking for stuff.
+Everything is easier when you’re organized.
+You can get to work faster without wasting time looking for stuff.

 Organize your space.
-You need a good workspace — some place quiet enough to focus.
+You need a good workspace — someplace quiet enough to focus.
 It's best to work at a desk or table where you can spread out your work.
-Have a specific place set aside for homework.
-That way, when you sit down, your mind knows you're there to work and can help you focus more quickly.
+Have a set place for homework.
+That way, when you sit down, you can shift into work mode and focus more quickly.

-Mark the dates you'll have tests, and also be sure to schedule when you'll study for them.
-Don't leave things until the last minute — you'll only end up working twice as hard to do half as well.
+- Mark the dates you'll have tests.
+Then make a note of when you'll study for them.
 One sure way to reduce test anxiety is to prepare by studying (really!).

-Include other activities on your calendar, too — such as team practices, drama rehearsals, etc. This will help you see when things could get too busy to get all your work done.
-Use your planner to schedule what time you'll do your schoolwork on days you have other activities, too.
+- Enter other activities on your calendar.
+Fill in times for team practices, drama rehearsals, plans with friends, etc. This helps you plan ahead because you’ll see when things might be too busy to get all your work done.
+Use your planner to schedule a time to do your schoolwork on days you have other activities.

 Get It Done!